-Homework is due at 6:30 PM EST on the assigned due date.
-I WILL NOT accept late homework unless the student has made arrangements with me prior to the assignment's due date.
-PRIOR ARRANGEMENTS MUST BE MADE NO LATER THAN 12 PM ON THE DUE DATE.
+I WILL NOT accept late assignment submissions unless the student has made arrangements with me prior to the assignment's submission deadline.
+REQUESTS FOR ASSIGNMENT DUE DATE EXTENSIONS MUST BE MADE NO LATER THAN 12 PM ON THE DUE DATE.